R0w4nS/NodeMCU-Distance-Sensor/README.md

 GND Pin on HC-SR04 -> GND Pin on NodeMCU

-VCC Pin on HC-SR04 Sensor -> VIN Pin on NodeMCU
+VCC Pin on HC-SR04 -> VIN Pin on NodeMCU

 Trigger Pin on HC-SR04 -> D1 Pin on NodeMCU